 - TDG Software Requirements Specification (SRS), Version 2.0 - TDG database schema design control rules, whereas only one analyst (the PhD student) conducted the ACR refinement step.
+We also created a set of heuristics to help analysts perform the analysis.

 Note that in this study, the source document was slightly different from the SPRAT case study.
 In the TDG case study, we used the database schema design as one of the source documents, whereas in the SPRAT case study, we used the database E/R diagram design.
 This difference makes the results of these studies stronger because it shows our method applies to various forms of database design.